 So being me instead of taking the cutting slowly, I powered through it all and then spent ages online googling fabric cutters so I’d never have to suffer like that again!

-I also now have the AccuQuilt Baby Cutter so I’ll talk about that a bit too.
+I also now have the AccuQuilt Go!
+Me Cutter (which is like the baby cutter) so I’ll talk about that a bit too.

 Accuquilt Discount Codes